High-Risk Life Insurance: Is It for Me?

 Finding affordable life insurance when you’re considered “high risk” can feel daunting—but it’s not impossible.
 Here’s how you can find the coverage you need without breaking your budget.

-Insurers differ in how they treat a particular health condition in their underwriting process.
+Step 1.
+Shop around: insurers differ in how they treat a particular health condition in their underwriting process.
 Aim to get three different life insurance quotes to find the option with the coverage you need at a price you can pay.

-Look for an insurer that will allow you to be reassessed within a year or two of buying your policy.
+Step 2.
+Manage your health condition and re-apply: look for an insurer that will allow you to be reassessed within a year or two of buying your policy.
 If you manage your condition effectively and become healthier as a result, you could unlock lower premium payments in the future.

+Step 3.
+Get no-medical coverage as a last resort: no-medical life insurance coverage doesn’t require an extensive medical exam—but this means that the provider will assume you’re high risk and will charge equally high premiums.
 If you’re like most Canadians, term life insurance coverage is the type of life insurance that is most beneficial—and most affordable.
 Try getting standard term life insurance coverage first and use no-medical life insurance as a backup.

 The best high-risk life insurance in Canada

-FAQ: high risk life insurance
+FAQ: High risk life insurance

 Bonnie Stinson is an insurance writer and researcher in Toronto with a decade of experience producing helpful, accurate content for Canadians.
 They have published resources for some of Canada's most innovative and consumer-trusted companies in the health, legal, and fintech sectors.